• Skip to primary navigation

 • 1 pound Andouille Sausage sliced in medallions

-• ½ pound boneless skinless chicken thighs diced
+• 1 pound boneless skinless chicken thighs cubed (breast meat optional)

 • 3 cups Yellow Onions chopped